 By application of the guidelines, the amount of support to be paid is calculated after considering many factors, including both parents’ gross incomes, the child’s medical expenses, work-related daycare expenses, any extraordinary expenses and the number of children residing in the home, among other things.
 The amount of support resulting from calculations performed under the guidelines is presumptively the correct amount to be ordered by the court in any action to establish or modify child support.
 The court may deviate from the guidelines’ result, however, when necessary to avoid an inappropriate or unjust result in a particular case.

-What is Included in Gross Income for Purposes of Calculating Child Support?
+What is Included in Gross Income for Purposes of Calculating Child Support in Arizona?

 Under the Arizona Child Support Guidelines, gross income is broadly and flexibly interpreted, and very inclusive.
-When calculating child support, the parents must include their wages, interest on stock investments, bank accounts, retirement accounts, capital gains, veterans’ benefits, prizes and awards, lottery and gambling winnings, insurance and workers’ compensation benefits, pensions and annuities — that is, income from just about any source.
+When calculating child support in AZ, the parents must include their wages, interest on stock investments, bank accounts, retirement accounts, capital gains, veterans’ benefits, prizes and awards, lottery and gambling winnings, insurance and workers’ compensation benefits, pensions and annuities — that is, income from just about any source.

 Can the parents agree to an amount of child support in their separation agreement?